hlocteau/anthill/INSTALL.md

 Installation guide {#installation}
 ==================
-This page described the installation guide for Anthill on Ubuntu (expected to work tuning the command for your os/distribution).
+This page described the installation guide for Anthill on Ubuntu 12.04 (expected to work too - tuning those commands - for your own os/distribution).

 1. Third party libraries
 2. Third party programs